 Do not be deceived: "Evil company corrupts good habits."
 Awake to righteousness, and do not sin; for some do not have the knowledge of God.
 I speak this to your shame.

 i.
 This speaks to the vital need described in Romans 12:2: do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.
-The Corinthians, by their keeping of evil company, were being conformed to this world, and they needed to be transformed by the renewing of your mind.
-Christians must let the Word of God be their guide for thinking, not the evil company of this world.
+By keeping evil company, the Corinthian Christians were being conformed to this world, and they needed to be transformed by the renewing of your mind.
+Christians must let the Word of God shape their thinking, not the evil company of this world.

 ii.
-Through much of this book, Paul has dealt with the moral problems of the Corinthians: envy, divisions, pride, immorality, greed, irreverence, and selfishness.
-How much of this has come in because of their keeping of evil company?
-Their problem with the resurrection was an indicator of the source of their moral problems also.
+Through much of this book, Paul deals with the moral problems of the Corinthians: envy, divisions, pride, immorality, greed, irreverence, and selfishness.
+How much of this came in because of they kept evil company?
+Their problem with the resurrection also indicated the source of many of their moral problems.

 b.
 Evil company corrupts good habits: This is not a quotation from the Old Testament, or even from the words of Jesus.
 Paul quotes from an ancient, secular comedy play, Thais, written by Menander.
-Menander, though a pagan, was telling the truth and Paul (more properly, the Holy Spirit!) had no problem quoting a pagan who did tell the truth at a particular point.
+Though he was a pagan, Menander told the truth at this point, and Paul (more properly, the Holy Spirit) had no problem quoting a pagan who did tell the truth at a particular point.

 c.
-Awake to righteousness, and do not sin; for some do not have the knowledge of God: For a Christian to resist God’s process of transformation by the renewing of our minds is to neglect the knowledge of God.
+Awake to righteousness, and do not sin; for some do not have the knowledge of God: For Christians to resist God's process of transformation by the renewing of our minds is to neglect the knowledge of God.
 To remain willfully ignorant of the truth is sin.